backstage/backstage/plugins/cost-insights/README.md

 In the `Cost Overview` panel, users can choose from a dropdown of business metrics to see costs as they relate to a metric, such as daily active users.
 Metrics must be defined as keys on the `metrics` field.
 A user-friendly name is **required**.
 Metrics will be provided to the `getDailyCost` and `getProjectCosts` API methods via the `metric` parameter.

 **Note:** Cost Insights displays daily cost without a metric by default.
-The dropdown text for this default can be overriden by assigning it a value on the `dailyCost` field.
+The dropdown text for this default can be overridden by assigning it a value on the `dailyCost` field.

 ```yaml
 ## ./app-config.yaml